github/docs/content/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/customizing-your-repositorys-social-media-preview.md

     ![Social preview dropdown](/assets/images/help/repository/social-preview.png)

-## Transparency
+## About transparency

-PNGs with transparency are supported.
+We support PNG images with transparency.
 Many communication platforms support a dark mode, so using a transparent social preview may be beneficial.
-The transparent image below is acceptable on a dark background; however, this is not always the case.
-When using an image with transparency keep in mind how it may look on different color backgrounds or platforms that don't support transparency.
+The transparent image below is acceptable on a dark background; however, this may not always be the case.

+When using an image with transparency, keep in mind how it may look on different color backgrounds or platforms that don't support transparency.

 {% tip %}
-Tip: If you are not sure, we recommend using an image with a solid background.
+**Tip:** If you aren't sure, we recommend using an image with a solid background.
 {% endtip %}

 ![Social preview transparency](/assets/images/help/repository/social-preview-transparency.png)